-Neuropsychological evaluation is a specialized psychological assessment that includes systematic, comprehensive assessment of cognitive functions, including:
+Neuropsychological evaluation is a specialized psychological assessment that includes systematic, comprehensive assessment, including:

 - Intelligence & problem solving